pietgk/devac/docs/development/devac-spec-v2.0-review-recap.md

 **DECISION RECOMMENDATION:**
 Accept higher latency for base-branch edits (300-500ms).
 The typical development workflow uses feature branches where delta storage keeps updates fast (<200ms).
 Document this trade-off explicitly in spec.

+Piet: Agree not an issue as normal development is in small branch updates as we prefer small pr's if there is a major large refactor the performance penalty is ok for now.

 ### 2.2 Semantic Resolution (Pass 2) Timing 🟡 MEDIUM

 | Reviewer | Position |